Bohdan Pawłowicz

 Most of his works and radio programs were published and produced in Poland before WWII but many others were printed or broadcast abroad, in Polish newspapers and radio programs in France, the UK, Brazil and the USA, where he lived in exile after leaving Poland in 1939.

 However, many manuscripts still remain unpublished.
 After his death they were donated by the family to the Piasa and Pilsudski archives in New York, USA.
-His diaries and memos, which remain with the family, were called Silva Rerum or Pele Mele.
+His personal diaries and memos, which remained with the family, were called Silva Rerum or Pele Mele.
 Along the years, they were used to record his daily routine, impressions and anecdotes.

 Early Years and Teens

-In 1908, the family moved back to Warsaw, where his father opened his own technical consulting office.
 From 1909 to 1911, Pawłowicz attended the Szkoła Realna im.St.Staszyca (founded in 1906) and every year, from 1906 to 1910, he traveled extensively with his parents to Italy, France and Germany.
 In 1909 he made a year-long round-trip to Japan through Russia.

 As a child he suffered from tuberculosis of the bones and joints, so in 1911 he was sent for heliotherapy to Les Frênes, the Institute of Heliotherapy founded by Dr Auguste Rollier in Leysin, Canton de Vaud, Switzerland.
-During this time he also attended school.
+During this time there he also attended school.
 In 1912 he underwent an operation on one of his legs, but regrettably, he never fully recovered.

 He returned to Poland in 1913, first to Zakopane, where in June, he became a member of the recently formed independent scouting center in Zakopane under Scoutmaster Andrzej Juliusz Małkowski and in September of the same year, he joined the Warsaw group.
-In Warsaw,his parents moved to their own house in Kanonia 14.

 From 1913 to 1918, he attended the Gimnazium Filologiczne im.
 Ziemi Mazowieckiej, from where he received his secondary school certificate (Matura).
 At this time, he also became a member of the National Youth Organization [Organizacjia Młodzieży Narodowej – OMN], which brought together students from secondary school and higher education.

-World War I and the Polish-Soviet War
+World War I and the Soviet War

 In January 1915, through the scouting movement, Pawłowicz joined the Polish Military Organization and was given military training at the Szkoła Podoficerska Polskiej Organizacji Wojskowej (POW) under the pseudonym Danek and/or Bohdan Czapski.